DUI Accidents

 The Effects of Alcohol on Driving

-Alcohol severely diminishes a driver’s ability to operate a vehicle safely by:
+Alcohol reduces a driver’s ability to operate a vehicle safely by:

-• Slowing Reaction Times: Drunk drivers may be unable to respond quickly to sudden changes in traffic.
+• Slowing Reaction Times: Drivers under the influence may not respond quickly to changes in traffic.

-• Reducing Coordination: Impaired motor skills make activities like steering and braking dangerous.
+• Reducing Coordination: Impaired motor skills make steering and braking difficult.

-• Impeding Judgment: Alcohol clouds decision-making, increasing the likelihood of reckless behaviors such as speeding.
+• Impeding Judgment: Alcohol clouds decision-making and increases the risk of reckless behavior such as speeding.

 Common Drunk Driving Accidents:

-• Head-on collisions, often due to drivers veering into oncoming lanes.
+• Head-on collisions, often from drivers crossing into oncoming lanes.

-• Rear-end crashes caused by impaired drivers failing to brake in time.
+• Rear-end crashes caused by drivers failing to brake in time.

-• Hit-and-run accidents, where intoxicated drivers flee the scene to avoid consequences.
+• Hit-and-run collisions, where intoxicated drivers leave the scene to avoid responsibility.

 Why Drunk Driving Cases Are Complex